hcitang/681/index.md

 ## Course Information

-This course provides an introduction to the process of designing, creating and evaluating tools or artifacts for direct human use.
+This specialized course stresses evaluation methods for performing research in Human Computer Interaction (HCI).

 * Lectures: MW 2-3:15, MS680A
 * Office Hours: by appointment